nextcloud/documentation/admin_manual/configuration/occ_command.rst

 This is the same as ``sudo -u www-data php occ list``.

-.. note:: See the **Setting Strong Directory Permissions** section of :doc:`../installation/installation_wizard` to learn how to find your HTTP user

 Run it with the ``-h`` option for syntax help::

  $ sudo -u www-data php occ -h